 Example output from the weather patterns forecasting tool, showing the % chance of different weather patterns occurring out to 10 days ahead using one of the forecasting models run at NCMRWF.

 There are a number of potential applications for this new tool.
-Robert explains, “In the UK and over Europe we’re also using a similar tool and it has enabled us to highlight upcoming periods susceptible to coastal flooding, fluvial flooding and landslides.
+Robert explains, “In the UK and over Europe we’re also using a similar tool and it has enabled us to highlight upcoming periods susceptible to coastal flooding and landslides.
 We look forward to working with our Indian partners to develop similar applications to help provide earlier forecasts of hazards and impacts”.
-These applications would allow government, decision makers and citizens more time to act and therefore reduce the likelihood of impacts from extreme weather events.

-The WCSSP programme is exploring the application of this tool to benefit regions around the world such as Southeast Asia, South Africa and Brazil.
-Under the Newton Fund through the WCSSP programme, the Met Office is working collaboratively with global partners to develop tools and techniques and apply them to benefit multiple projects and programmes, to support the delivery of global development impact.
+The WCSSP programme is now exploring the application of this tool to benefit other regions around the world such as Southeast Asia, South Africa and Brazil.